Attacking c-MARL More Effectively: A Data Driven Approach: Abstract

 \section{Abstract}

 In recent years, a proliferation of methods were developed for cooperative multi-agent reinforcement learning (c-MARL).
 However, the robustness of c-MARL agents against adversarial attacks has been rarely explored.
-In this paper, we propose to evaluate the robustness of c-MARL agents via a model-based approach.
-Our proposed formulation can craft stronger adversarial state perturbations of c-MARL agents(s) to lower total team rewards more than existing model-free approaches.
-In addition, we propose the first victim-agent selection strategy which allows us to develop even stronger adversarial attack.
-Numerical experiments on multi-agent MuJoCo benchmarks illustrate the advantage of our approach over other baselines.
-The proposed model-based attack consistently outperforms other baselines in all tested environments.
+In this paper, we propose to evaluate the robustness of c-MARL agents via a model-based approach, named \textbf{c-MBA}.
+Our proposed formulation can craft much stronger adversarial state perturbations of c-MARL agents to lower total team rewards than existing model-free approaches.
+In addition, we propose the first victim-agent selection strategy and the first data-driven approach to define targeted failure states where each of them allows us to develop even stronger adversarial attack without the expert knowledge to the underlying environment.
+Our numerical experiments on two representative MARL benchmarks illustrate the advantage of our approach over other baselines: our model-based attack consistently outperforms other baselines in all tested environments.